 [Regulation 6 amended in Gazette 8 Nov 1996 p.
 6267.]

-7. Forms — Schedule 3
+7. Forms prescribed etc. (Sch.
+3)

 (1) The forms in Schedule 3 are prescribed in relation to the matters specified in the forms.

 (2) If a form in a schedule is to be completed by the insertion of particulars required in the form, those particulars are prescribed as the particulars required under the provision of the Act or of these regulations for the purposes of which the form is prescribed.